SiMa-ai/apps-adaptive-object-detection/README.md

 ## What you need

 A **SiMa.ai Modalix DevKit** — detection runs on the board.
-There is no way to run this without one.

-On the host, set these up in order before anything below:
+On the host — skip either if you already have it, otherwise install them in this order:

 1. **sima-cli** —
    [installation guide](https://developer.sima.ai/software/tools/sima-cli/)